Sergey7198/DailyToDoTests/README.md

 	Expected Result: After editing and saving an existing goal - it should be displayed on the home page instead of the previous one.

-Testcsase 5.
+Test csase 5.
 Check that the system doesn't save the edited goal if the user clicked the "Cancel" button:

 	- Test step 1.
 Go to https://dailytodo.org/;
 	- Test step 2.
 Add some goal and save it;